 The terms Maintenance Turnaround, Maintenance Shutdown, Maintenance Outage implies a lengthy stoppage to do maintenance on a major equipment item in the plant.

 In particular, Maintenance Turnaround, Maintenance Shutdown, Plant Turnaround and Plant Shutdown are specific to doing planned and scheduled work.
-These situations are prepared and organised over many weeks and months prior to the work being done.
-For shutdowns of large industrial operations or for complex, difficult situations, the planning, scheduling and organising of work and resources can even take years to do.
+These situations are prepared and organized over many weeks and months prior to the work being done.
+For shutdowns of large industrial operations or for complex, difficult situations, the planning, scheduling and organizing of work and resources can even take years to do.

 The terms Plant Outage and Maintenance Outage can also carry another connotation.
 There can be occasions where you have a forced plant outage, or a forced maintenance outage.
 These are stoppages which are unplanned events causing the operation or equipment to stop.
 They may be equipment breakdowns.
 They can also be disruption of services, like utility power supply loss or unavailability of raw materials.